 SCLK: This signal is used to register the input data (SDI) on the rising edge; and to source the output data (SDO) on the falling edge.
 The user may disable the clock and hold it at logic-low.
-There is no minimum frequency requirement for SCLK; see fSCLK in Converter Electrical Characteristics - AC Electrical Characteristics for more details.
+There is no minimum frequency requirement for SCLK; see fSCLK in Converter Electrical Characteristics Serial Port Interface for more details.

 SDI: Each register access requires a specific 24-bit pattern at this input, consisting of a command field and a data field.
-When in read mode, the data field is high impedance in case the bidirectional SDI/O option is used.
-Setup and hold times, $t{SH}$ and $t{SSU}$ , with respect to the SCLK must be observed.
+If the SDI and SDO wires are shared (3-wire mode), then during read operations, it is necessary to tristate the master which is driving SDI while the data field is being output by the ADC on SDO.
+The master must be at TRI-STATE before the falling edge of the 8th clock.
+If SDI and SDO are not shared (4-wire mode), then this is not necessary.
+Setup and hold times, tSH and tSSU, with respect to the SCLK must be observed.

-SDO: This output is normally tri-stated and is driven only when $\overline{SCS}$ is asserted, the first 8 bits of command data have been received and it is a READ operation.
+SDO: This output is normally at TRI-STATE and is driven only when $\overline{SCS}$ is asserted, the first 8 bits of command data have been received and it is a READ operation.
 The data is shifted out, MSB first, starting with the 8th clock's falling edge.
-At the end of the access, when $\overline{SCS}$ is de-asserted, this output is tri-stated once again.
+At the end of the access, when $\overline{SCS}$ is de-asserted, this output is at TRI-STATE once again.
 If an invalid address is accessed, the data sourced will consist of all zeroes.
 If it is a read operation, there will be a bus turnaround time, $t{BSU}$ , from when the last bit of the command field was read in until the first bit of the data field is written out.

-Table 9 shows the Serial Interface bit definitions.
+Table 8 shows the Serial Interface bit definitions.